Build Instructions

 crypto_kpp_compute_shared_secret(req->src = CT, req->dst = SS)

-Acting as Responder of a ML-KEM operation:
+Acting as Responder of a ML-KEM / HQC operation:

 Generate new keypair: crypto_kpp_set_secret(tfm, NULL, 0);